zh-qifan/Contrastive_Learning_Adversarial_Training/README.md

 ## Experiments

-One can directly run the following scripts to reproduce the experiment results. **After each experiment, it is suggested to remove the generated `model/` and `lightning_logs/` folder, or the models generated in the last experiment may be used in the next.** To run the experiment multiple times, you need to manually add argument `--seed_everything_default=<random seed>` at the end of each `python` command or change it in `main.py`.
+One can directly run the following scripts to reproduce the experiment results. **After each experiment, please save the generated `model/` and `lightning_logs/` folder as well as the `results.csv` file manually, since at the beginning of each experiments, these files will be removed.** To run the experiment multiple times, you need to manually add argument `--seed_everything_default=<random seed>` at the end of each `python` command or change it in `main.py`.

 ### Results on CIFAR-10